ricoderks/omicser/docker_stuff/README.md

 ## App configuration

 The `omicser` app needs a config file (`app_config.yml`) to run.
 For now a config file is already prepared and copied into the container and copied to the correct location.
+In the `app_config.yml` you need the database names set correctly for your system.
+The other parameters you should not need to change!

 # Databases